Macon Food Poisoning Attorney

 Proving Your Food Poisoning Claim

 Proving a food poisoning claim is often the biggest challenge.
 The Mann Law Firm has ample experience in food poisoning cases and may be able to help you prove your claim.
-Generally, two things need to be proven to win a food poisoning lawsuit:- The food you consumed was contaminated.
+Generally, two things need to be proven to win a food poisoning lawsuit:

 - The food contamination made you ill.